 A key focus of my blog is Financial Literacy/Money.
-A key aspect of this subject area is understanding the difference Investing and Saving.
-Bother are very important terms which complement the other.
-Understanding the two can change lives.
+A key aspect of this subject area is understanding the difference investing and saving.
+Both are very important terms which can actually complement the other.
+Understanding the two further can change lives.
 The following contributed post is entitled, The Difference Between Investing And Saving.

 * * *

 Investing and saving are two fantastic options for anyone looking to be smart with their money.
 At a base level, they both serve the same purpose; you want to put money aside, with the aim of having more in the future.

 But, some fundamental differences show both options have their own pros and cons.

 It’s easy for anyone to open a savings account and start saving money.
 You don’t need much financial know-how at all, just a brief consultation with a financial advisor at your bank will give you everything you need to know.
 Essentially, you open an account, put as much money as you want in there, and the interest rate sees it grow year by year.